-Additionally, the commonwealth is designing a paid summer internship program for disadvantaged youth ages 16-18.
+Additionally, the commonwealth is designing a paid summer internship program for disadvantaged youth ages 16-18, including youth with disabilities.
 This 8-week program will kick-off during the summer of 2016.
 Multiple state agencies and offices, including PA CareerLink® centers, will serve as worksites providing opportunities for valuable work experiences, with a strong focus on "soft skills" to area youth.
 State staff will act as supervisor/mentors for youth participants.